yousefelassal/quote-cron/README.md

 > One should train in deeds of merit—generosity, a balanced life, developing a loving mind—that yield long-lasting happiness.

 > Sports do not build character.
 They reveal it.

+> For everything that lives is holy, life delights in life.